oktober/jekyll-now/_posts/2019-11-07-Why-Should-Voting-Software-Be-Open-Source.md

 **Being open and honest about security - *the good or bad of it* - is how you earn trust.**

 Voting is too valuable.
-Companies should never ask used to "just trust" them.
+Companies should never ask us to "just trust" them.
 Trust should be earned and verifiable.

-##Demand Open Source Voting Systems
+## Demand Open Source Voting Systems
 Open source voting is long overdue.
 But it's not too late.

 **If we want an open and transparent democracy, open source voting systems are crucial.**

 Don't let the fearmongers scare you.
 There will be kinks as we transition.
 And nothing is 100% perfect.
 But **the benefits far outweight the risks**.

 If we want a functional, healthy democracy to pass on to our children, and to our children's children, **an open source, transparent voting system is required**.
+No more wasting time.
 Let's make it happen.